Peter Nygard accuser explains why she's speaking out in new shocking doc: 'I have never been quiet about this'

 Nygard has denied all allegations and blames a conspiracy caused by a feud with his billionaire neighbor in the Bahamas, the Associated Press reported.

-While Telek Campbell was "overjoyed" by the news of Nygard’s arrest, the guilt hasn’t left her.
+While Telek was "overjoyed" by the news of Nygard’s arrest, the guilt hasn’t left her.

 CLICK HERE TO GET THE FOX NEWS APP